Coronavirus, upcoming events, and updates

 If you’re not able to get supplies or goods, don’t hesitate to reach out to a neighbor or friend.
 My family and I are happy to help those homebound get the things they need to make it through this hard time, and I know many other people feel the same.

 If you’re getting cabin fever, try going for a walk at a city, county, or state parks.
 This past weekend, my husband and I went on two long hikes at Fremont Older (we saw multiple rainbows, including the one to the right photographed by mountain biker, John Mracek — someday we’ll remember to take our phones with us!).

 Getting out of the house in a safe environment helped us deal with the stress of dealing with COVID-19 and four daughters suddenly out of school, unable to get out of the house, and facing the cancellations of all of their events.

 We’re looking forward to more outdoor time this week as a family (yes, even in the rain!).
-Numerous studies show myriad benefits between getting outside in nature and your physical and mental health – especially in times of strain.
+Many studies show myriad benefits of getting outside and your physical and mental health—especially in times of strain.

 How Can I Help?

 If you have questions about the canceled events or upcoming virtual programs, or if you have any suggestions about things you’d like to see in the coming months please reach out!